 Keep your plumbing flowing by maintaining a temperature above 32 degrees and wrapping up any exposed pipe works.
 If the ambient temperature around the pipes is below freezing, the pipes can freeze.
 Even in the best case scenario, it will take hours for thawing to happen before you have running water again.
 However, your pipes can explode, as well – making a huge plumbing bill.

 Have your septic tank cleaned every five years to keep it in prime condition.
 Deposit and debris build up in your tank can result in major problems.
 The cost to have your tank pumped might be a little steep, but it sure beats the alternative of dealing with sewage in your home or on your property.

-Check floors around toilets for softness, so you can tell if you have any floor damage.
+Inspect around the toilets for softness in the floors to see if any damage has occurred.
 You can check for softness or weakness in the floor by placing one foot on each side of the toilet and rocking back and forth.
 Early detection of the problem may save you a great deal of money over time.

 Each month, treat your drains by pouring one cup of baking soda down it, and then follow that with a cup of regular white vinegar.
 Cover it with a plug or rag, since a chemical reaction should happen in the pipes.
 Wait for a little while and then allow boiling water to go down the drain.
 This method clears out soap scum buildup and accumulated hair that gets caught in the pipes.

 Regularly check your overflow holes to make sure they’re not clogged.
 Overflow holes drain sink that fill too full and may go unnoticed until they are needed.
 As you routinely look for things needing attention, check to be sure that the overflow holes are clear and unblocked.